Luka Hadrych, BSc (Hons), MSc, PGCert, PGDip, PGCert, MBACP

 My therapeutic approach in private practice is integrative which means that my training as a psychotherapist drew on different approaches to therapy in order to enable me to utilise the most valuable and relevant aspects of each, recognizing that no single approach fits all people.
 My clinical training entailed relational counselling and psychotherapy, Dialectical Behaviour Therapy (DBT) and cognitive behavioural techniques (CBT) and Focusing-Oriented Therapy (FOT).

 In addition to seeing clients in private practice I have provided counselling and psychotherapy in a variety of settings, such as GP surgeries, talking therapies services and community centres.
-I currently work as a psychotherapist at a specialist personality disorder service in the NHS.
+Between 2012 and 2017 I worked as a psychotherapist at a specialist personality disorder service in the NHS.
 In this role I lead and co-facilitate DBT skills groups and give individual therapy to people diagnosed with Borderline Personality Disorder and showing traits of extreme emotional sensitivity.
 For a number of years prior to that I had worked for an IAPT service where people who struggle with low mood/depression and anxiety were supported with techniques based on Cognitive Behaviour Therapy (CBT).

 Core Professional Qualifications and Post-Qualifying Training